samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 Each sphere appears in an unoccupied space you can see within 120 feet of yourself.
 The spheres last as long as you maintain [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 minute.
 Each sphere sheds [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) in a 30-foot radius.

 As a Bonus Action, you can move each sphere up to 30 feet, but no farther than 120 feet away from yourself.
-The first time the sphere comes within 5 feet of a creature other than you that isn’t behind [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover), the sphere discharges lightning at that creature and disappears.
+The first time the sphere comes within 5 feet of a creature other than you that isn't behind [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover), the sphere discharges lightning at that creature and disappears.
 That creature makes a DC 15 Dexterity saving throw.
 On a failed save, the creature takes Lightning damage based on the number of spheres you created, as shown in the following table.
 On a successful save, the creature takes half as much damage.

 | Number of Spheres | Lightning Damage |
 | --- | --- |